wbsoft/parce/docs/source/building.rst

 course changes the meaning of the following text, and also that is handled correctly.

-If you manually change the root lexicon, you need to call ``build()`` in order to rebuild the tree with the new root lexicon.
+If you manually change the root lexicon, you need to call ``rebuild()`` in order to rebuild the tree with the new root lexicon.

 Using BackgroundTreeBuilder